That’s right ladies and gentlemen it’s time for O! Over is this O word, my overly talented onlookers, as in I am over it.

 I wanted to storm the desk at the injustice, how dare they!

 Which, more than likely, would ruin any chances I or anyone else had of enjoying what beauty was in front of us, instead of bitching about what’s missing.

-Oddly enough for the first time, I listened to what my friend was saying, really listened and realized this was her vacation too.
+I listened to what my friend was saying and realized this was her vacation too.
 What would make her happy was for me to let it go and let it go I did.